trinker/termco/README.md

 these language features.

 We first want to view the untagged data.
-The `uncovered` function provides a logical vector that can be used to exctract the text with no tags.
+The `uncovered` function provides a logical vector that can be used to extract the text with no tags.

     untagged <- get_uncovered(model)